What is a vulnerability?¶

 Potential risks from the Attack rechecker activity¶

-In rare cases when a legitimate request is detected by the WAF as an attack, the request will be replayed by Attack rechecker.
+In rare cases when a legitimate request is detected by Wallarm as an attack, the request will be replayed by Attack rechecker.
 If the request is not idempotent (for example, an authenticated request creating a new object in the application), then the Attack rechecker requests may create many new unwanted objects in the user account or perform other unexpected operations.

 To minimize the risk of the described situation, Attack rechecker will automatically strip the following HTTP headers from the replayed requests: